DataDog/watermarkpodautoscaler/RELEASING.md

 ## Steps

 - Checkout the repository on the correct branch (`main`)
-- Run locally the command `make VERSION=x.y.z pre-release`
+- Run locally the command `make VERSION=x.y.z bundle`
 - Commit all the changes generated from the previous command:
     ```console
     $ git add .